 Histiocytic sarcomas (previously named malignant histiocytosis or primary/neoplastic reticulosis) are rarely reported in dogs.
 Proliferation and/or infiltration of neoplastic histiocytes in the basiarachnoidal and ventricular areas (bilateral) is a characteristic feature.
 These cells may also infiltrate the spinal dura mater, arachnoidal space, leptomeninges, and spinal nerve roots.
 Histologically, the cells may have characteristic histiocytic morphology but exhibit moderate pleomorphism and numerous mitotic figures.

 Intracranial intra-arachnoid cysts have been reported in dogs.
 These rare malformation tumors seem to develop most often in the quadrigeminal cistern.
-Of the 6 dogs in one report, 3 were <1 yr old, 4 were males, and 5 of the 6 dogs weighed <11 kg.
+Of the six dogs in one report, three were <1 yr old, four were males, and five of the six weighed <11 kg.
 One dog had additional developmental anomalies (abnormal corpus callosum and block vertebrae).
-On CT scans and MRI the cysts were extra-axial, had sharply defined margins, contained fluid isodense to CSF, and did not show contrast enhancement.
+On CT scans and MRI, the cysts were extra-axial, had sharply defined margins, contained fluid isodense to CSF, and did not show contrast enhancement.

 Malformation tumors, including epidermoid and dermoid cysts and teratomas, originate from heterotopic tissue and are rare tumors in dogs.
 They typically lie close to embryonal lines of closure.
 Epidermoid and dermoid cysts result from inclusion of epithelial components of embryonal tissue at the time of closure of the neural tube.
 They reportedly have a predilection for young dogs (eg, 3–24 mo old), although cysts have been found in older dogs.
 They usually involve the cerebellopontine angle, fourth ventricle, or both.
 Cysts within the fourth ventricle may secondarily compress the medulla oblongata and cerebellum.
 Some epidermoid cysts are incidental findings at necropsy.